What is meant by a ‘meaningful vote’?

 The UK could also end up leaving the EU on 29 March 2019 with no withdrawal deal in place, which is the default position under both Article 50 and in UK law.

 If the House of Commons votes down the deal, the EU Withdrawal Act entitles the UK Parliament to vote on a UK government motion outlining what it plans to do next.
-The UK government must present the motion to the UK Parliament within 21 days of an unsuccessful meaningful vote.
-On Tuesday, 4 December, the House of Commons voted to give itself the right to make amendments to such a motion, however like amendments to the meaningful vote these amendments will not be legally binding on the UK government.
+The UK government must present the motion to the UK Parliament within three sitting days of an unsuccessful meaningful vote.
+On Tuesday, 4 December 2018, the House of Commons voted to give itself the right to make amendments to such a motion, however like amendments to the meaningful vote these amendments will not be legally binding on the UK government.

 Is the Withdrawal Agreement likely to pass in the House of Commons?